I lift weights and consistently sit at my desk for over 9 hours a day. Over time, this had led to the development of

-The key here is using them on a regular basis for 15-20 minutes per session and then fixing the behaviors that cause the problem in the first place.
+The key here is using them regularly for 15-20 minutes per session and then fixing the behaviors that cause the problem.

 What causes back knots in the first place?

 Knots, or “myofascial trigger points” in your back, happen when you stay in the same, slightly uncomfortable position for extended periods regularly.
 Think sitting at the desk, in your car, or on a plane.

 This discomfort prevents your body from relaxing and, over time, your muscle fibers, called fasciae, become tighter and tighter.
 Another thing that causes knots is chronic stress, which leads to the tightening of your body.
 That’s why getting an office chair for back pain is as important as getting a regular massage.

 Back knots are usually found in the Trapezius muscle, a large back, neck, and shoulder muscle, which you use to tilt and turn your head and neck, as well as shrug and twist your arms.
 They may also occur in the lower back, although that’s uncommon.

 What to look for in a massager effective for knots?

 - It needs to provide a hard massaging surface.
 It’s best if you can use it to “knead” your knots out of existence.
 If the massager doesn’t press hard enough, you won’t get to the desired results.
 Always aim for deep tissue massage.